 Cluster locks and event handling

 Where an action must only run on one node, for example a scheduled job or sending daily email notifications, Confluence uses a cluster lock to ensure the action is only performed on one node.

 Similarly, some actions need to be performed on one node, and then published to others.
 Event handling ensures that Confluence only publishes cluster events when the current transaction is committed and complete.
 This is to ensure that any data stored in the database will be available to other instances in the cluster when the event is received and processed.
-Event broadcasting is done only for certain events, like enabling or disabling an add-on.
+Event broadcasting is done only for certain events, like enabling or disabling an app.

 Cluster node discovery

 When configuring your cluster nodes you can either supply the IP address of each cluster node, or a multicast address.